 Applied pressure using ethanol or carbon dioxide causes the hairs on the plant to burst open.
 These hairs also known as trichomes hold all the cannabinoids.
 When the cannabinoids are released, the molecules bind onto the carbon in the solvents.
 Then the molecules are distilled to remove all the solid plant material from the formula.

 Finally, CBD oil goes through the refining process.
 In this stage, ethanol and carbon dioxide (solvents) are removed, leaving cannabinoids, terpenes, and phytochemicals behind.
 At this point you can identify the compounds within the product.
 Experts can alter the formula to meet the standards of the particular brand..
 Eventually, before producing CBD products, cannabinoids in the CBD oil are either removed or added.

+As you are researching on cannabis, you may have found several terms are used to refer different types of hemp oil.
+However, here we are going to know about two different types of hemp extracts: broad-spectrum and full-spectrum.
 What makes the difference between these two oils is so puzzling that there’s no conclusive definition for either.
 However, they are not indistinguishable.
 Furthermore, both of them contain a wide range of cannabinoids.

 To understand the difference between broad spectrum and full spectrum CBD oil, it’s best to comprehend them individually.